This manual is for Emacs Muse version 3.12.

 #title My Technology Ramblings

-Another way is to call the muse-book-publish-project function
+Another way is to call the muse-book-publish-project

 manually, with a custom project entry.
 An example of this may be found